 Once your grill/smoker is prepared by being preheated, place the brisket on it keeping the fat side down, and smoke it approximately for eight hours(based on the size).

-When the internal temperature is 200 degrees, remove the brisket from the grill grate and let it cool down.
+When the internal temperature is 200 degrees, remove the brisket from the grill grate and let the brisket rest in a cooler.

 Finally, slice the brisket against the grain and serve.